-At Fast Track Reclaim we constantly strive to provide a high standard of service, but there may still be occasions when you are dissatisfied.
-We take customers complaints seriously and want to hear your concerns in order to improve our service further in the future.
-This document outlines what you should do if you wish to make a complaint and our commitment to you.
+At Fast Track Reclaim we constantly strive to provide a high standard of service, but there may be occasions when you, as our customer, are dissatisfied.
+We take all customer complaints seriously within our company, and want to hear your concerns in order to further improve our service in the future.
+This document outlines what you should do if you wish to make a complaint, and also our commitment to you.

-You can make a complaint in writing, by letter, fax or email; verbally, over the telephone or in person.
-You should write down or explain the facts in a logical order and remember to provide our reference number in order that we can quickly locate your details and look into your concerns.
-Our contact details are at the head of this document or we can be emailed on email@example.com (please remember to mention the word complaint in the subject line of your email).
+You can make a complaint in writing- by letter, email, verbally over the telephone or in person at the below address.
+You should explain the facts in a logical order and remember to provide our reference number to enable us to locate your details and look into your concerns as soon as possible.
+Our contact details are: Complaints Department, Fast Track Reclaim, Fast Track House, Pearson Way, Stockton-on-Tees TS17 6PT, Tel: 0845 459 8895, or we can be emailed at email@example.com

 We will acknowledge your complaint within 5 working days and provide contact details should you wish to communicate with us at any time during the investigation.

-If after 4 weeks, we have been unable to resolve your complaint, we will write to you to update you on our progress and let you know when we expect to be able to provide our final response.
-We will always try to reach a conclusion within 8 weeks but if we are unable to do this, perhaps due to the complexities of the case, we will write to you again at this point with the details of the progress of our investigation.
-At this point (after 8 weeks) you will be advised that if you are not satisfied with the progress made, you may refer the handling of your complaint to the Claims Management Regulator (details below).
+We then have 8 weeks from the date we receive your complaint to make our decision.
+If after 8 weeks, we have been unable to resolve your complaint, we will write to you providing an update on our progress, and let you know when we expect to be able to provide our final response.
+We will always try to reach a conclusion within the given timescales, but if we are unable to do this, perhaps due to the complexities of the case, we will write to you again at this point, providing details of the progress of our investigation.
+At this stage, you will be advised that if you are not satisfied with the progress made, you may refer the handling of your complaint to the Financial Ombudsman (details below).

-Once all the information available has been reviewed, we will issue a decision letter which will provide a full account of our investigation and of our conclusion.
-Where we decide that redress is appropriate we will outline exactly what form this redress will take and also inform you that if you are not satisfied with our response then you may refer your complaint to the Claims Management Regulator.
-Their address is:
+Once all the information available has been reviewed, we will issue a final decision letter which will provide a full account of our investigation and of our conclusion.
+Where we decide that redress is appropriate, we will outline exactly what form this redress will take.